What Parents Need to Know About VR

 Your tried-and-true strategies for picking appropriate games will likely remain unchanged.

-Online play can add a wonderful, innovative layer to games, where users can “exist” in the same space and share experiences, no matter where in the world they live.
-But it’s still important to keep in mind that not everyone wants to communicate in the same way.
-Most people play online to have a good time with their friends, but make sure your kids know how to mute, block, and/or report another player if they are behaving inappropriately.
+Online play can add a wonderful, innovative layer to games, where users can “exist” in the same space and share experiences, no matter where in the world they are.
+Like with traditional online video games, it’s still important to keep in mind that not everyone wants to communicate in the same way.
+Most people play online to have a good time with their friends, but if your kids ever encounter someone behaving inappropriately make sure they know how to mute, block, and/or report the individual.

 Keeping VR Experiences Safe and Fun

 Virtually all video game consoles have parental controls to help parents and caregivers manage what their kids play, with whom, for how long, and whether money can be spent on new games or in-game purchases.
 VR is not much different.
-For example, PSVR (PlayStation VR) has parental controls linked to your PlayStation console, allowing you to manage those experiences just like your kid’s traditional video games on the platform.
-Meta – the creator of the Quest and Quest 2 – has recently announced more comprehensive Meta Quest parental controls.
+For example, the PS VR and PS VR2 have parental controls linked to your PlayStation console, allowing you to manage those experiences in the same way you would manage your kid’s traditional video games on the platform.

-ESRB offers free step-by-step parental controls guides to help make it easier for parents and caregivers to approach using these tools.
+ESRB offers free step-by-step parental controls guides to help make it easier for parents and caregivers to set up these tools.
 You can find those at ParentalTools.org.
 For more tips about how you can manage your kids’ video game experiences visit our Family Gaming Guide.

 With any new technology there are new intricacies to learn.
 Here are some additional tips to help you and your family have a great time with your new VR headset:

-- Cost May Vary – Some VR headsets cost $299 and others go up to about $1,000.
+- Cost May Vary – Some VR headsets cost $399 and others can sell for more than to $1,000.
 In fact, VR hits just about every price-point in between!
 Make sure you know what you’re getting, and if you’re looking into a tethered headset double check that you have a PC that is powerful enough or a compatible console.

-- Make Some Space – You may recall the many TVs lost to Wiimote accidents; it’s funny to watch, but not so funny if it happens in your home.
+- Make Some Space – You may recall the many TVs lost to Wiimote accidents; it’s funny to watch but not so funny if it happens in your home.
 Make sure you set up a dedicated space for VR to prevent any collateral damage!
+Part of this is also making sure people are not walking into the radius of a pair of wildly flailing arms.
 VR controllers also come with straps to attach to your wrists, so that may be a new Household Rule to establish.

 - Take Breaks – I’m not prone to motion sickness, but there have been times when playing in VR when I find that I get a bit queasy and need to take a break.
 Meanwhile, my wife gets motion sick walking from the kitchen to the couch, and she’s had wonderful, stable VR experiences.
-It’s different for everyone, but it’s a good idea to take breaks, drink water, and monitor your reaction to VR experiences, especially as when you’re just getting used to the technology.
-To better approach this, some storefronts – like the Oculus Store – have “comfort ratings”.
+It’s different for everyone, but make sure you and your kids take breaks, drink water, and monitor your reaction to VR experiences, especially as you start out and get used to the technology.
+Some of this has to do with certain aspects of a game, so while one game may make you feel like you need a 30-year-nap, others will be just fine!
+To better approach this some storefronts – like the Meta Quest Store – have “comfort ratings”.

 - Have Fun! – Video games are a great way to share some quality time with your family.
 Even in VR, there are myriad games – like Keep Talking and Nobody Explodes (Everyone 10+) – that can be played together.
-Not only will you have a good time, but you’ll better understand why your kids love video games and how you can create an appropriate environment to play.
+Not only will you have a good time, but you’ll better understand why your kids love video games and how you can create appropriate video game experiences.